UMMS-Biocore/bootcamp/session6/session6.md

 The metadata file can be formatted with a comma, semicolon, or tab separators similar to count data files.
 These files used to establish different batch effects for multiple conditions.
 You can have as many conditions as you may require, as long as all of the samples are present.
+To handle for these conditions, simply create a metadata file by using the example table at above or download sample file from [this link.](https://bioinfo.umassmed.edu/pub/debrowser/simple_demo_meta.txt)

 The example above would result in the first set of conditions as